-Symptoms of a vulvovaginal yeast infection include:
+Other symptoms of a vulvovaginal yeast infection

-- Itching, burning, or irritation of the vagina or vulva, which is the tissue surrounding the vagina
+- itching, burning, or irritation of the vagina or vulva, which is the tissue surrounding the vagina

-- Pain or soreness in the vagina or the vaginal opening
+- pain or soreness in the vagina or the vaginal opening

-- Vaginal burning with intercourse or urination
+- vaginal burning with intercourse or urination

-- the presence of an alternate Candida fungus, as opposed to Candida albicans.
+- the presence of an alternate Candida fungus, as opposed to Candida albicans

 Treatment of the infection depends on whether it is complicated or uncomplicated.
+A complicated yeast infection

 Uncomplicated yeast infection

 Some of these are available to buy online, including clotrimazole, Monistat 3, and terconazole.

 Complicated yeast infection

-In the case of a complicated yeast infection, treatment will include the use of long-course vaginal therapy or multi-dose oral formulations.
+In the case of a complicated yeast infection, treatment will include the use of long-course vaginal therapy or multidose oral formulations.

 If symptoms are severe, a doctor may prescribe a few days of topical steroids to help ease symptoms while the antifungal medication works.

 Before using antifungals, it is important to be sure that the symptoms are due to a yeast infection.
-The overuse of antifungals can increase the chances of yeast resistance, so that the medications may not work in the future when they are needed.
+The overuse of antifungals can increase the chances of yeast resistance, so the medications may not work in the future when they are needed.

 If maintenance medications are necessary, these begin after one of the above methods of treatment has finished.
 It may include weekly treatment with oral fluconazole for 6 months or weekly treatment with vaginal clotrimazole.